dragoncoder047/dragonbox/README.md

-# Slarmoo's Box
+# theepbox

-Slarmoo's Box is an online tool for sketching and sharing instrumental music.
+theepbox is an online tool for sketching and sharing instrumental music.
-You can find it [here](https://github.com/slarmoo/slarmoosbox/).
+You can find it [here](https://github.com/Theepicosity/theepbox/).
-It is a modification of [Ultrabox](https://ultraabox.github.io), which is a modification of [JummBox](https://github.com/jummbus/jummbox), which inturn is a modification of the [original BeepBox](https://beepbox.co).
+It is a modification of [Slarmoo's Box](https://github.com/slarmoo/slarmoosbox/), which is a modification of [Ultrabox](https://ultraabox.github.io), which is a modification of [JummBox](https://github.com/jummbus/jummbox), which inturn is a modification of the [original BeepBox](https://beepbox.co).

-Slarmoo's Box is a mod of Ultrabox that aims to advance Beepbox's capabilities.
-Feel free to contribute!

 All song data is packaged into the URL at the top of your browser.
 When you make changes to the song, the URL is updated to reflect your changes.
 When you are satisfied with your song, just copy and paste the URL to save and share your song!

-Slarmoo's Box, as well as the beepmods which it's based on, are free projects.
+theepbox, as well as the beepmods which it's based on, are free projects.
 If you ever feel so inclined, please support the original creator, [John Nesky](http://www.johnnesky.com/), via
 [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=QZJTX9GRYEV9N&currency_code=USD)!

 ## Compiling

-The compilation procedure is identical to the repository for BeepBox.
-I will include the excerpt on compiling from that page's readme below for convenience:
+The compilation procedure is identical to the repository for BeepBox:

 The source code is available under the MIT license.
 The code is written in [TypeScript](https://www.typescriptlang.org/), which requires